Women Pay Off Refinanced Student Loan Debt Faster Than Men

 When education levels are broken out by undergrad and grad degrees, and all degrees are gauged for the 40 and under set, it’s clear that women are outpacing men in earning degrees, with women collecting 7% and 6% more undergrad and grad degrees respectively.

 This is a trend that has been confirmed elsewhere.
-In addition to the aforementioned American Association of University Women study, according to a 2015 report released by the Council of Graduate Schools and the Graduate Record Examinations (GRE) Board, women earned nearly two-thirds of graduate degrees, and more than half of the masters and doctorate degrees at the schools surveyed.
+In addition to the aforementioned American Association of University Women study, according to a report released by the Council of Graduate Schools and the Graduate Record Examinations (GRE) Board, as of 2016, women were earning almost two-thirds of graduate degrees and half of the masters’ and doctorates at the schools surveyed.

 Women have slightly higher debt loads upon graduating.